The ETF Boom: Growth for All

 From an academic mind game to the standard of the modern investor: the triumph of ETFs brings efficiency and transparency - so you can benefit too.

 In the 1970s, the first index funds were still considered a crazy idea.
 Today, ETFs have arrived in the mainstream.
-The simple idea of simply investing in an entire stock index laid the foundation for the triumph of passive investments.
-Today, in 2023, 30 years after the first ETF and almost 50 years after the first index fund, ETFs are the boom of the century.
+The simple idea of simply investing in an entire share index laid the foundations for the triumph of passive investments.
+Today, in 2024, a good 30 years after the first ETF and 50 years after the first index fund, they are the boom of the century and have overtaken active investments.
 And there is no end in sight to this boom, because ETFs are made for the digital age.

 From university to Wall Street